 Plan

-My plan is to contact each lead of each project and show them this page to see what they think.
-Then we can bring up some kind of forum and a webpage and/or a wiki.
+My plan is to work with the leads of each project to discuss bringing up some kind of forum and a webpage and/or a wiki.

 Can you suggest a project for the Data-First movement list?
 Is that a good name for it?
 Drop your thoughts into the comments below.